astupidmoose/btcpay_rates_woocommerce/README.md

 This is a small script to display BTC currency rates on your woocommerce installation.

 # How to Install
-Open your "Function.php" in your theme's editor.
+Copy the contents of functions.php into your "function.php" in your theme's editor.
 It might be best to use a child theme to avoid any overwrites later on.

 # How to Setup
 Edit the following variable with your own settings: